zarond/PathTracer/README.md

 # PathTracer

 A small path-tracing renderer written in C++ 20 for educational purposes.

 At this time it only uses CPU computation.
 In the future, however, I will port the algorithms to GPU as well.
 I have CUDA and DirectX Raytracing (DXR) in mind.

-At this time the program command-line only and doesn't have a user interface; an interactive UI is planned in the future.
+At this time the program is command-line only and doesn't have a user interface; an interactive UI is planned in the future.

 ## Usage

 Build with CMake and run the `PathTracer` executable.
 Use `-h` flag to list options.

 Provide a path to a valid GLTF or GLB file with `-f` flag to render the model.

 Provide an environment HDR image with `-e` flag or choose `white` or `black` for a default environment map.

 If GLTF file contains cameras, the first camera is used, otherwise the model is rendered from the front.

 Additional command-line options include: